Complete Guide to

 Will dimming lights cause them to flicker?

-Lighting can be complicated, but our goal is to make it easier.
+Lighting can be complicated, but we try to make it easier.

 Still have questions?

 Bottom line: there is never a one-size-fits-all approach to lighting.
-We hope you found the answers you were looking for on hotel lighting.
+We hope you found the answers you were looking for common school lighting challenges.

 But if you have still have more questions – we’re happy to help you walk through the process.